 The DPO also works closely with the Records Management Team to provide day to day support for staff on data protection and freedom of information matters.

-If Anglia Ruskin University holds inaccurate information about you, you should e-mail the Records Management Team here explaining what the problem is and where appropriate provide her with any evidence to show what the information should say.
+If Anglia Ruskin University holds inaccurate information about you, you should contact the Records Management Team explaining what the problem is and where appropriate provide her with any evidence to show what the information should say.
 Keep copies of the correspondence.
 If after a reasonable amount of time (28 days is recommended) the information has not been corrected, you can make a complaint.

 If you feel that your questions/concerns have not been dealt with adequately please get in touch with us:

 If you remain unhappy with our response or if you need any advice you can contact the Information Commissioner’s Office (ICO).